utshomax/postman-docs/src/pages/docs/administration/resource-usage.md

 ## Storage usage

 Your Postman plan gives you a limited amount of storage for [uploaded images](/docs/publishing-your-api/authoring-your-documentation/#uploading-an-image) in your API documentation.
-You will get an error message when attempting to upload an image that would exceed your storage limit.
+You will get an error message if you try to upload an image that would exceed your storage limit.

 <img alt="Storage usage error" src="https://assets.postman.com/postman-docs/v10/usage-error-upload-v10.jpg" width="305px"/>